 Some SEO agencies will charge you for a proposal or site analysis, which can sometimes take weeks to get to you.

 Goes against the quick wins principle doesn’t it?

 You will thus find yourself looking for your chivalrous knight in his ( or her – we live in a modern age) white armour.
 That’s when you will find it more helpful than ever to drop in for some cakes and tea, or fruits and coffee.
-Or you could simply give us a call.
+Or you could simply give us a call to discuss our SEO services.
 We’ll have a chat, see what we can do for you, and find some quick wins you can use to win your boss over.